 In fact, according to a 2005 study at Stanford University, autistic girls exhibit less repetitive and restricted behavior than boys do.
 The study also found brain differences between autistic boys and girls help explain this discrepancy.

-Wendy Moyal, MD, a child and adolescent psychiatrist at the Child Mind Institute, adds that girls are more likely to control their behavior in public, so teachers don’t catch differences.
+Wendy Nash, MD, a child and adolescent psychiatrist, adds that girls are more likely to control their behavior in public, so teachers don’t catch differences.
 “A lot of autistic girls get ruled out because they may share a smile or may have a bit better eye contact or they’re more socially motivated.
-It can be a more subtle presentation,” Dr. Moyal explains.
+It can be a more subtle presentation,” Dr. Nash explains.
 If girls are socially interested but odd, which is the case with the majority of these girls, she adds, “I think people give them a pass.”

 Another problem: misdiagnoses

 Dr. Epstein says there’s another reason autistic girls are misdiagnosed, or diagnosed later than boys.
 Girls struggling with undiagnosed autism often develop depression, anxiety or poor self-esteem, and clinicians may not “really dig underneath to see the social dysfunction” caused by autism.

 Dr. Nash adds that these girls can also be misdiagnosed with ADHD.
 “I see a lot of girls who are diagnosed with ADHD when they’re young who actually meet the criteria for autism,” she says.
 “There’s hyperactivity without as much social impairment or a different kind of social impairment, so the autism is missed.”

 Autistic girls “pass”… at least for a while